garethrees/garethrees.github.com/_drafts/2017-03-17-book-notes-the-design-of-everyday-things.md

 ### The Principle of Mapping

-**Mapping:** The relationship between two things.
+<dfn id="def-mapping">Mapping</dfn>: The relationship between two things.
+What you want to do vs what appears to be possible.
+One button to do two things?
+What is the mapping?
+How is a first-time user to know?

-**Natural Mapping:** Taking advantage of physical analogies and cultural standards, leading to immediate understanding.
+<dfn id="def-natural-mapping">Natural Mapping</dfn>: Taking advantage of physical analogies and cultural standards, leading to immediate understanding.
   - Spacial: Move control up to go up
   - Cultural: Rising level = more
   - Biological: Loudness; brightness